DigiTimes: Apple to Launch 12.9-Inch iPad Pro and MacBooks With Mini-LED Displays by End of 2020

 Apple is working on an iPad keyboard that includes a built-in trackpad, reports The Information, citing sources with knowledge of Apple's plans.

 Apple has...
-MacRumours.com Also reported by •9to5Mac •AppleInsider •9to5Toys
+MacRumours.com Also reported by •9to5Mac •AppleInsider •Fossbytes